Public Relations and Communications (GLP8)

 3.3 Contact with the media on potentially significant and/or controversial issues should be elevated to an appropriate level

 Where it is suspected that an issue will have significant impact on the University and/or is controversial, media contact should be elevated to an appropriate level so that a suitable response can be appropriately co-ordinated.
-In the first instance, the Director, Public Relations and University Extension should usually be contacted.
-In terms of critical incidents, direct notification to the Executive Director Finance and Administration and/or the Vice-Chancellor may be necessary.
+In the first instance, the Director, Strategic Communications and Media Relations should usually be contacted.
+In terms of critical incidents, direct notification to the Chief Operating Officer and/or the Vice-Chancellor may be necessary.

 3.4 Official communication and engagement with representatives of external institutions should be appropriate